Robert A. Woods Professor of Economics

 Zimbalist has consulted in Latin America for the United Nations Development Program, the U.S. Agency for International Development and numerous companies.
 He has consulted in the sports industry for players' associations, cities, companies, teams and leagues.

 He has published several dozen articles and twenty-two books, including Cuban Political Economy (1988), Comparing Economic Systems (1989), The Cuban Economy: Measurement and Analysis of Socialist Performance (1989), Panama at the Crossroads (1991), Baseball and Billions (1992), Sports, Jobs and Taxes (1997), Unpaid Professionals: Commercialism and Conflict in Big-time College Sports (1999), The Economics of Sport, I & II (2001), May the Best Team Win: Baseball Economics and Public Policy (2003), In the Best Interests of Baseball?
-The Revolutionary Reign of Bud Selig (2006); The Bottom Line: Observations and Arguments on the Sports Business (2006); Equal Play: Title IX and Social Change (2007), Circling the Bases: Essays on the Challenges and Prospects of the Sports Industry (2010), The International Handbook on the Economics of Mega-Sport Events (2012) and The Sabermetric Revolution: Assessing the Growth of Analytics in Baseball (2014), and Circus Maximus: The Economic Gamble Behind Hosting the Olympics and the World Cup (2015).
+The Revolutionary Reign of Bud Selig (2006), The Bottom Line: Observations and Arguments on the Sports Business (2006), Equal Play: Title IX and Social Change (2007), Circling the Bases: Essays on the Challenges and Prospects of the Sports Industry (2010), The International Handbook on the Economics of Mega-Sport Events (2012) and The Sabermetric Revolution: Assessing the Growth of Analytics in Baseball (2014), and Circus Maximus: The Economic Gamble Behind Hosting the Olympics and the World Cup (2015).

 Personal home page: